DelphiPackageManager/DPM/docs/package-signing.md

 This mechanism is corruption-aware and policy-aware; it is not a defense against a local attacker.
 The fast path does not re-hash extracted content files, so a modification made to an extracted file *after* verification is not caught by a normal cache hit.
-This is a deliberate, NuGet-consistent trade-off: the cache is a per-user, ACL-protected directory, and an attacker able to write to it already has the privileges to modify `dpm.exe`, `dpm.config`, or the consuming project directly — cache-integrity checks cannot defend against that and do not try to.
+This is a deliberate trade-off: the cache is a per-user, ACL-protected directory, and an attacker able to write to it already has the privileges to modify `dpm.exe`, `dpm.config.yaml`, or the consuming project directly — cache-integrity checks cannot defend against that and do not try to.
 What the receipt *does* guarantee is detection of accidental corruption and partial extraction, and correct re-verification whenever the trust policy